 The Asbury Methodist Episcopal Church was organized in 1836 by members of the white-dominated Foundry Methodist Episcopal Church (now Foundry United Methodist Church) who sought to worship free of racism and segregation.
 Church members, free and enslaved, selected this site and built a frame church.
 A brick building followed in 1866, parts of which are retained within the current church (1916).
 Asbury became known for education, including independent private schools it hosted during the Civil War.
 Educators Mary McLeod Bethune and Mary Church Terrell attended the church.
-In 1982 the church converted the old Shaw Junior High School into Asbury Dwellings.
-See Trail 4 for Asbury Dwellings.
-Services: Sun., 8:30 am and 10:30 am 202-628-0009 5 DC Superior Court/Old City Hall 451 D Street, NW The Old City Hall (1820-1850) was Washington City's first public building.
+In 1982 the church converted the old Shaw Junior High School into Asbury Dwellings, senior adult housing.

+www.asburyumcdc.org

+5 DC Court of Appeals/Old City Hall

+400 block of D Street, NW

+The Old City Hall (1820-1850) was Washington City's first public building.
 It housed a court of law where trials of abolitionists and Underground Railroad participants occurred in the early 1820s.
 The American Convention for the Abolition of Slavery also met here in 1829.
-After President Lincoln signed the DC Emancipation Act in April 1862, and the government agreed to a one-time experiment of compensating slave owners for their property, a three-member Emancipation Commission interviewed individuals seeking compensation here.
+After President Lincoln signed the DC Emancipation Act in April 1862, and the U.S. government agreed to an experiment of compensating slave owners for their property, a three-member Emancipation Commission interviewed individuals seeking compensation here.
 Though most claimants were white, African Americans also sought compensation for family members whose titles they had purchased in order to keep them from being sold to whites.
-The building
+In 2009 the extensively renovated building re-opened as the DC Court of Appeals, the city's highest court.

-Application for compensation for loss of slaves also housed the early Office of Recorder of Deeds.
-The building is undergoing renovation at this writing.
-6 DC Recorder of Deeds Building/WPA Era Murals 515 D Street, NW The Recorder of Deeds building, which houses the city's land records, is one of the city's Art Deco/Art Moderne landmarks.
+Application for compensation for loss of slaves 6 DC Recorder of Deeds Building/WPA Era Murals 515 D Street, NW The Recorder of Deeds building, which houses the city's land records, is one of the city's Art Deco/Art Moderne landmarks.
 It was completed in 1941.
 African Americans have served as recorders of deeds since President James A. Garfield appointed Frederick Douglass in 1881.
-Ten other African Americans would suc-
+Ten other African Americans would succeed

-Detail, Shaw at Fort Wagner by Carlos Lopez ceed Douglass.
+Detail, Shaw at Fort Wagner by Carlos Lopez Douglass.
 Elocutionist Henrietta Vinton Davis (1860-1941) became the first black woman employed in the office in 1878, later serving as Douglass's assistant.
 In addition to portraits of the recorders of deeds, and Selma Burke's bronze relief of President Franklin D. Roosevelt, the building is distinguished by a series of seven Works Projects Administration era murals on the theme of "the contribution of the Negro to the American Nation," including the 54th Massachusetts Regiment, astronomer Benjamin Banneker, and explorer Matthew A. Henson.
-See Trails 8 and 9 for Frederick Douglass residences.
-Mon.-Fri., 8:30 am-4:30 pm 202-727-5374 7 National Council of Negro Women, Inc. Headquarters 633 Pennsylvania Avenue, NW The National Council of Negro Women, founded by Mary McLeod Bethune in 1935, moved to this grand former hotel building in 1995.
+The building is closed for renovation.
+7 National Council of Negro Women, Inc. Headquarters 633 Pennsylvania Avenue, NW The National Council of Negro Women, founded by Mary McLeod Bethune in 1935, moved to this grand former hotel building in 1995.
 It is the only African American organization with property between the Capitol and the White House on historic Pennsylvania Avenue.
 Bethune was succeeded by physician Dorothy Boulding Ferebee (1949-1953), social activist Vivian Carter Mason (1953-1957), and YWCA leader Dorothy Height (1957-1998).
 The NCNW's largest annual event, the Black Family Reunion, takes place each September on the National Mall.
-See Trail 3 for
+See Trail 3 for NCNW's first headquarters.